 - Sound pickup is not up to the mark

-The AT8024 shoe-mount shotgun microphone is unrivaled in the industry when it comes to capabilities.
+The AT8024 shoe-mount shotgun microphone is unrivaled in the DSLR microphone when it comes to weight.
 To shield the microphone from the camera and handle noise, it is equipped with a rubber mount.
-Depending on your desire, you may use it in either wide-field stereo or cardioid mono mode.
+Depending on your requirement, you can use it in either wide-field stereo or cardioid mono mode.

 8. Movo VXR1000 Mini HD Shotgun Condenser Video Microphone